Alder Hey Children’s Charity

 Why did you choose Harlequin and why have you continued to use them?

-Committed to customers: more than anything, it was instinct – we liked the Harlequin team and believed we could work together.
+More than anything, it was instinct – we liked the Harlequin team and believed we could work together.
 We were 100% convinced that customer care was a real priority and we would be important to them.
-Ease-of-use: the screens are well designed and the software is straightforward.
-We have had returners-to-work with limited IT experience – all have found their way around it, no problem.
-Harlequin also listen to their customers and this drives how they evolve the software – we have had suggestions incorporated into the system, such as ‘expected return date’ for collection boxes.
+The screens are well designed and the software is straightforward.
+Harlequin also listen to their customers and this drives how they evolve the software.

 To you, what three words best describe Harlequin?